Without email automation, your marketing team misses major opportunities to nurture and engage your target audience and contacts.

-8) Event Workflow
+8. Event Workflow

-Main Trigger: Registration or Attendance
+Main trigger: Registration or attendance.

 For example, create a workflow that delivers important information registrants should know leading up to the event, such as hotel accommodations and agenda information for live events, or webinar log-in information for online events.

-9) Abandoned Shopping Cart Workflow
+9. Abandoned Shopping Cart Workflow

-10) Upsell Workflow
+10. Upsell Workflow

-Main Trigger: Past Purchases
+Main trigger: Past purchases.

-Create dynamically updating lists of contacts who purchase a certain product -- or combination of products -- and create workflows aimed at recommending other products/ services or encouraging upsells or add-ons.
+Create dynamically updating lists of contacts who purchase a certain product — or combination of products — and create workflows aimed at recommending other products/ services or encouraging upsells or add-ons.

-11) Customer Happiness Workflow
+11. Customer Happiness Workflow

-Main Trigger: High or Low NPS Scores
+Main trigger: High or low NPS scores.

 If you administer regular Net Promoter surveys of your customer base, you can use customers' Net Promoter Scores as a property to trigger workflows.

 Simply determine what your ideal customer happiness score is, and use that as the threshold for your dynamic list of happy customers.

 Trigger a different workflow for your "unhappy" customers that includes content/offers aimed at helping to improve their happiness.

-For example, if you're trying to build up your arsenal of customer case studies, you could automatically trigger an email that asks customers if they'd be interesting in being featured as a success story once certain customer success metrics were met.
+For example, if you're trying to build up your arsenal of customer case studies, automatically trigger an email that asks customers if they'd be interested in being featured as a success story once certain customer success metrics were met.

-13) Upcoming Purchase Reminder Workflow
+13. Upcoming Purchase Reminder Workflow

-Main Trigger: Purchases Made on a Cycle
+Main trigger: Purchases made on a cycle.

 Does your contacts database include customers who typically purchase on a cycle?
 Enter those people into a workflow that gets triggered when they make a purchase.